Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD

-In this work, we present a recurrence relation for the instanton partition function of $\mathcal{N}=2$ SYM $SU(N)$ gauge theory with $2N$ fundamental multiplets.
+In this work, we present a recurrence relation for the instanton partition function of the $\mathcal{N}=2$ SYM $SU(N)$ gauge theory with $2N$ fundamental multiplets.
 The main difficulty lies in determining the asymptotic behaviour of the partition function in the regime of large vacuum expectation values of the Higgs field.
-We demonstrate that, in this limit, the partition function is governed by the Quantum Seiberg-Witten curves, as it is in the Nekrasov-Shatashvili limit, up to a normalisation constant.
-With the found asymptotic behaviour, we are able to write the recurrence relation for the partition function and to find the effective infrared coupling constant.
-The resulting effective constant is an inverse to a modular function with respect to a certain triangle group, and the asymptotic itself is a product of modular functions and forms with respect to the same group.
+Using the saddle point method and the $qq$-characters technique, we demonstrate that, in this limit, the partition function is governed by the Quantum Seiberg-Witten curves, as in the Nekrasov-Shatashvili limit, up to a normalisation constant.
+With the asymptotic behaviour found, we are able to write the recurrence relation for the partition function and to find the effective infrared coupling constant.
+The resulting effective constant is an inverse of a modular function with respect to a certain triangle group, and the asymptotic itself is a product of modular functions and forms with respect to triangle groups.

 }